-Unhappy work a pain in the backApril 23rd, 2012 in Health /
+Unhappy work a pain in the backApril 23, 2012 in Medicine & Health / Health

 (Medical Xpress) -- An international researcher based in Perth has found that workers who resign themselves to work in unsatisfactory jobs are more likely to suffer from serious, persistent lower back pain than others with a positive attitude.